Fieldwork Projects

 smokedown@soagarch.org.uk.

-were * to understand more
+* to understand more

 about the pond and its potential water sources by core sampling